vebgen/g11n/README.md

 ## Releasing a new version

 1. Update the version in the `package.json` file of the package you want to release.
 2. Commit andd create a new tag.
 3. Push the code and the tags.
+4. Make sure that the [NPM_TOKEN](https://github.com/organizations/vebgen/settings/secrets/actions)
+   is not expired; create a new granular access token if it did.
-4. Create a new release in GitHub.
+5. Create a new release in GitHub.
-5. This will trigger the CI/CD pipeline and publish the new version to npm.
+6. This will trigger the CI/CD pipeline and publish the new version to npm.

 ## Folder Structure